readthedocs/readthedocs.org/docs/guides/private-submodules.rst

 ============================================================

 Read the Docs uses SSH keys (with read only permissions) in order to clone private repositories.
-An SSH key is automatically generated and setup for your main repository, but not for your submodules.
+An SSH key is automatically generated and added to your main repository, but not on your submodules.
-You'll need to setup that SSH key on each repository of your submodules.
+In order to give Read the Docs access to clone your submodules you'll need to add the public SSH key to each repository of your submodules.

 .. note::